 Passive & Active Pickups

 So, there are two main types of pickups for electric guitars; passive and active pickups.
-Passive pickups are the most widely used guitar pickups which does not require any kind of batteries or electricity or any kind of power source.
+Passive pickups are the widely used best guitar pickups which does not require any kind of batteries or electricity or any kind of power source.
 The tone coming from these pickups are even and smooth sounding.
 They are best suited for almost any genre of music.
 But they are also critiqued for emitting a bit of unwanted noise.

 Contrary to passive pickups, active pickups do require additional power.
 These pickups have a pre-amp to generate a signal and therefore require batteries as an external power in order for the pickup to be turned on.
 This may be a drawback especially when the batteries drain out, they may not perform so well.
 But, these pickups have a more powerful tone preferred by rock/metal enthusiasts.
 Plus, they are quieter than passive pickups.